mattermost/mattermost-handbook/operations/research-and-development/product/release-process/bug-fix-release.md

     - Queue a list of MVP candidates in alphabetical order to the MVP Discussion channel [See example](https://community.mattermost.com/core/pl/iau7cw7wzfdxze9ea7jr4bu3ay)
     - Create meta issue for release in GitHub (see [example](https://github.com/mattermost/mattermost-server/issues/3702))
     - Confirm date of marketing announcement for the release date
-      - If release day falls on a Friday, the blog post goes out on the Friday and the emailed newsletter goes out the following Tuesday.
+      - If release day falls on a Friday, the blog post goes out on the Friday and the emailed newsletter goes out the following Tuesday
     - Post a reminder to devs in the Release Discussion channel of the the code complete date with a list of open bugs and PRs [see example](https://community.mattermost.com/core/pl/coggyys9atg7fqyam81q3gkmoo)
     - Ask PMs and dev leads if there are any notable breaking changes or deprecated features in the release
       - Update [Upgrade Guide](https://docs.mattermost.com/administration/important-upgrade-notes.html) with any special notes for upgrading to the new version
-    - Ask PMs and Tech writer to complete release documentation by T-2 deadline.
+    - Ask PMs and Tech Writer to complete release documentation by T-2 deadline.
 [Example request](https://community.mattermost.com/core/pl/w4oobh4zpigsfbqskx5ix5jgxo)
     - Prepare bullet points for release announcement and share for PMs to work on.
 [Refer to the process here](https://handbook.mattermost.com/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements)
 3. PM:
     - Finalize roadmap for next release, and identify planned marketing bullet points